MeloknightIX/NERd.ts_template/README.md

 6. Add all files (except gitignored) and push initial commit: </br> `cd ../ && git add . && git commit -m "initial commit" && git push`

 You're ready to start coding!

+###Posting Issues

+Feel free to post notices on any errors or bugs if you encounter them.
+I'm also open to suggestions, although I can't promise I will work on them as I'm only supporting this template in my free time and for educational purposes.